 Can tourism break prejudice?

-Nazy is very clear in her mission to re-frame the way the world sees Pankisi Gorge – and the way Kists see themselves.
+Nazy is very clear in her mission to re-frame the way the world sees Pankisi Valley – and the way Kists see themselves.

 After one prominent guidebook wrote a review of her guesthouse that did little more than perpetuate the myths she’s trying to push back on, she wasn’t shy about bringing it to their attention.
 She would rather not be mentioned at all than have Pankisi portrayed this way.